gaultier/blog/the_production_bug_that_made_me_care_about_undefined_behavior.md

 This is undefined behavior and immediately triggers ASan errors!
 Even if the code is the same in terms of type sizes and stack layout!

 I do not know why the C++ standard felt the need to muddy the water even more, but they surely had a reason.
 Right?

+Some quick research seems to indicate that these types are special cases to allow code to manipulate raw bytes like memcpy or buffer management without the compiler freaking out.
+Which...maybe makes sense?

 ## Conclusion